Mixed Graph Signal Analysis of Joint Image Denoising / Interpolation

 \section{Conclusion}

-We presented two theorems, under mild conditions, connecting any linear denoiser / interpolator to optimal graph filter regularized using an undirected / directed graph.
+We presented two theorems, under mild conditions, connecting any linear denoiser / interpolator to optimal graph filter using undirected / directed graph smoothness priors, respectively.
 The theorems demonstrate the generality of graph filters and provide graph interpretations for common linear denoisers / interpolators.
 Using the two theorems, we examine scenarios of joint denoising / interpolation where the optimal solution can be separable or non-separable.
-In the later case, analytically derived denoiser / interpolator can be computed as functions of original denoiser and interpolator.
+In the latter case, we analytically derive derivative denoiser / interpolator computed as functions of original denoiser and interpolator.
 We demonstrate that using these computed operators resulted in noticeable performance gain over seperate schemes in a range of joint denoising / interpolation settings.